radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 RadSec implementations SHOULD allow the configuration of a list of trusted certificates, identified via fingerprint of the DER encoded certificate bytes.
 When implementing this model, support for SHA-1 as hash algorithm for the fingerprint is REQUIRED, and support for the more contemporary hash function SHA-256 is RECOMMENDED.

-### Authentication using Raw Public Keys (TLS-RAW-PUBLIC-KEYS)

-RadSec implementations SHOULD support using Raw Public Keys {{!RFC7250}} for mutual authentication.

 ### Authentication using TLS-PSK (TLS-PSK)
 {: #tlspsk }